plexoos/offline-hft/hft/README.md

 How to build and run standalone HFT tools
 =========================================

-To help with Sti geometry debugging and implementation we are developing a number of tools.
+To help with Sti geometry debugging and implementation we developed a number of tools.
 This section explains how to build them as standalone executables.
-First, one need to set environment variable OFFLINE_HFT_DIR to contain the path to the local working directory with StRoot.
 Assuming the commands from the "How to build development hft libraries" section above have been executed one can do:

-    setenv OFFLINE_HFT_DIR ~/my_hft_test_dir
     cd ~/my_hft_test_dir
     mkdir build
     cd build